 Buckwheat is a plant that produces beautifully fragrant flowers, followed by the buckwheat groats.
-What started out as China’s secret, moved over to Europe, Russia, and eventually North America.
-Full of fiber and protein, buckwheat is a great gluten free alternative for baking.
-It is also chalk full of B vitamins, iron, potassium, calcium, and other nutrients.
+What started out as China's secret, moved over to Europe, Russia, and eventually North America.
+Full of fibre and protein, buckwheat is a great gluten-free alternative for baking.
+It is also chock-full of B vitamins, iron, potassium, calcium, and other nutrients.

 Buckwheat groats are readily available at most health food stores and some grocery stores.

 Ally and I recently made a trip to Edmonton to go and see Maroon 5 in concert (AMAZING!).
 On our trip we did some serious shopping... one of our stops was at Bulk Barn.
 For those of you who have never experienced this gem of a store, i'm sorry to hear of your misfortune.
 The store is bursting with bulk quantities of nuts, grains, green powders, and everything nutritious at a very affordable price.
 Long story short, I stocked up on buckwheat groats and set to work making my very own buckwheat flour.

 How does one make flour you ask?!
 I use my Vitamix dry container of course!
 If you don't have a Vitamix, a food processor or regular blender may be able to grind the groats but it will be more taxing on the motor and probably more time-consuming.
 I got my Vitamix on Amazon and it is without a doubt my favourite kitchen tool- I use it daily!

 I choose to grind my flour on an as-needed basis.
 The fresher it is, the more nutritional benefits it has.
 The graham wafer recipe that I was making called for two cups of buckwheat flour so I decided to put two cups of buckwheat groats in my Vitamix to see what it would yield.
 I discovered that it was basically 1:1.
 One cup of groats produced one cup of flour.